MyEngagement student user guide

 The version number of the browsers supported are the current version -1.

-Please note that MyEngagement cannot be accessed through Internet Explorer.
+Please note: MyEngagement cannot be accessed through Internet Explorer.

 From the MyEngagement landing page, enter your normal university username and password and then click Login to access the system